Texas Medical Malpractice Facts & Statistics

-How Common Are Medical Negligence Injuries in Texas?
+How Common Are Injuries and Deaths from Medical Negligence in Texas?

-Note: This page has been updated to reflect the latest data from the CDC as of March 16th, 2023.
+Note: This page has been updated to reflect the latest data available from the CDC and the Texas Medical Board as of March 10th, 2026.

 Health care providers, decked out in clean uniforms and working in well-scrubbed surroundings project an air of unimpeachable competence and trustworthiness.
 They perform modern miracles each day whether that’s treating a nasty infection or extending the life of a loved one with the latest surgical procedure.